 These supporting documents are required to be kept for five years.

 For YA 2017, IRAS introduces PIT rebate of 20% of tax payable and capped at SGD 500.

 In Singapore, collected taxes are used to develop the country into a robust, stable and dynamic economy.

 Inland Revenue Authority of Singapore (IRAS) regulates the tax framework and administration in Singapore.

 Income tax is levied on income earned by Singapore tax resident individuals.

 All Singapore tax resident individuals must comply with Income Tax Act and file accurate tax returns annually.

-An individual is deemed as a Tax Resident in Singapore for a specific Year of Assessment if
+An individual is deemed as a Tax Resident in Singapore for a specific YA if

-1. the individual is a Singapore Citizen or a Singapore Permanent Resident who resides in Singapore;
+1. the individual is a Singapore Citizen or a Singapore Permanent Resident who lives in Singapore;

 Otherwise, the individual is treated as a Singapore non-resident for tax purposes.